 Many people have no idea how to run for office, so let’s start with the basics.
 To meet the qualifications for the office you seek, there is usually a residency and age requirement.
 Other elected positions may have other requirements.
 For example, if you are running for judge or sheriff, there may be other training or professional experience required.

 If you meet the basic requirements, do you have the proper paperwork required to get yourself on the ballot?
 Do you have the proper filing fees and know the election calendar?
 The rules and procedures for elections vary by state, county and even city.

 Often the local offices to run for are based on what positions are open at a particular time.
 Do you think you can beat the current incumbent?
 If not, then you may want to run for a seat that is more winnable, so that you have a better shot later the next election cycle.

-Again, the question comes down to the office you choose to campaign for.
+Again, the question comes down to the office you choose to campaign for and the reasons for doing so.
 It is unlikely you will be successful running for the United States Senate or a state governor’s seat without some experience serving at a local level.

-How much money do you need to run for office?
+How much money do you need to win?

 Money (and lots of it) is the lifeblood of politics.
 To run a successful campaign for office, you must raise and spent a certain amount of money to get your message out and be competitive.
 If you don’t like calling on friends, family and supporters for financial assistance, you better get used to it.

 Consider talking with others who have previously run for a similar position to get an estimate of how much your race might cost.
 Put together a detailed budget as early as possible, using real vendor cost estimates.
 This will give you a fundraising goal that you will need to meet or exceed.

 How to run for office with no money is a question that comes up often with new, inexperienced candidates.
 Running without money or a budget is no way to win.
 Ideas and a platform are great, but in the end your political campaign will be an exercise in raising money in order to spend it to build awareness and get your message out to voters.

 Are you ready to build your base of supporters?